home-assistant/home-assistant.io/source/_components/mqtt.markdown

 | Port | 1883
 | Protocol | 3.1.1
 | User | homeassistant
-| Password | Your API password
+| Password | Your API (password)[/components/http/]
 | Websocket port | 8080

 <p class='note'>
 This broker does not currently work with OwnTracks because of a protocol version issue.
 </p>

 If you want to customize the settings of the embedded broker, use `embedded:` and the values shown in the [HBMQTT Broker configuration](http://hbmqtt.readthedocs.org/en/latest/references/broker.html#broker-configuration).
 This will replace the default configuration.